 6.5 Several issues, including moving 30mph signs & a footpath on Trows bank, have been submitted for inclusion in the Local Transport Plan (details made available at an earlier date).

 6.6 Proposed new byways open to all traffic (BOAT) Flotterton & Plainfield.
 Cllr France has spoken to the farmers affected - they felt that as some of the tracks concerned were the old routes to Upper Coquetdale, it was unlikely they could stop this happening.
-As a result the parish council would not be submitting comment or objection.
+As a result the parish council submitted comments and observations only to NCC.

 6.7 Proposed new byways open to all traffic (BOAT) Kilnway, byway 38.
-The parish council have made comment and objected to this proposal – refer to PC submission.
+The parish council have made various comments and objected to this proposal – refer to PC submission.
 One landowner affected was present at the meeting and said that he had been strongly encouraged by Alex Bell to withdraw his objection.
 It is not known if other landowners had made objections.
-If objections are not withdrawn then it goes to the secretary of state and a possible inquiry which the parish council would have to fund.
-The chairman suggested to allow more time to consider the matter a holding letter could be sent to Alex Bell; however, after discussion it was felt unlikely that the proposal would be over turned, but the objections and comments made by the PC should be kept on file in case of any future safety issues.
-The landowner present is considering his response to the situation.
+If objections are not withdrawn then it goes to the appropriate government office who will write to confirm our objection while at the same time question the validity of the objetions which must be based on historical facts and then if the PC continues with the objection there is the possibility that a public enquiry is held to review all of the facts and evidence – in this case there may be a cost on the HPC.
+The chairman suggested to allow more time to consider the matter - a holding letter could be sent to Alex Bell; however, after discussion it was felt unlikely that the proposal would be over turned, but the objections and comments made by the PC should be kept on file in case of any future safety issues.
+The landowner present is considering a response to the situation.

 Residents have reported instances of vehicles getting stuck, and even a car towing a caravan attempting to use the route.
-A no through road sign at the junction with the B6341 was suggested by Alex Bell.
+A no through road sign at the junction with the B6341 was suggested by Alex Bell and it was agreed by the HPC that this would be looked into and ask for a sign to be erected

 6.8 Parish Council meeting with highways department.
 This was a useful meeting.
 The manhole which is repeatedly blocked has larger inlet pipes than the outlet, and the water which should be cast to the west has all been cast to the east causing huge problems at The Tower.
 The outlet pipe runs under the road, has also been cleared.
 The ditch this manhole empties into has been dug out out by the land owner.
 The water can now flow into the pipe which crosses the haughs to the river.
 Residents report that clearing the manhole & ditch has made a difference but there hasn’t been much rain lately to be sure how well this is working.